 - If are NOT an International-Level Athlete, you should consult the website of your National Anti-Doping Organization (NADO) or Regional Anti-Doping Organization (RADO) to find out if you will need to apply for a TUE.
 FIB will automatically recognize all TUEs approved by a NADO/RADO in accordance with the ISTUE.

 - If you ARE an International-Level-Athlete, you must apply directly to the FIB, using the designated TUE application form.

 - Whether or not if you apply to your NADO/RADO or FIB, you should always apply as soon as possible.
 For substances prohibited In-Competition only, you should apply at least 30 days before your next competition if possible.

 - To assist you and your doctor in providing the correct medical documentation, we suggest consulting the WADA’s Checklist for TUE applications and the “Medical Information to Support the Decisions of TUECs”, posted on WADA’s website for guidance and support.

-Incomplete applications will be returned to the athlete for completion and re-submission.
+- Incomplete applications will be returned for completion and re-resubmission.

-If the athlete applies directly to FIB their TUE Committee (TUEC) will decide whether or not to grant the application as soon as possible, and usually (i.e., unless exceptional circumstances apply) within 21 days of receipt of a complete application.
-Where a TUE application is made, a reasonable time prior to an event, the TUEC will use its best endeavours to issue its decision before the start of the event.
+- Your application will be assessed by the NADO/RADO or FIB TUE Committee (TUEC), which will decide whether to grant the application or not as soon as possible, and usually (i.e., unless exceptional circumstances apply) within 21 days of receipt of a complete application.
+Where a TUE application is made a reasonable time prior to an event, the TUEC will use its best endeavors to issue its decision before the start of the event.